tandeshao/tp/docs/DeveloperGuide.md

     1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-    2. Re-launch the app following the steps from 1.ii. onwards. <br>
+    2. Re-launch the app. <br>
        Expected: The most recent window size and location is retained.

 ### 7.2.
 Adding a person

-1. Adding a person <br><br>
+1. Adding a person

-    1. Prerequisites: A person with the same name, phone and email does not already exist in the app, otherwise it will be considered as a duplicate. <br><br>
+    1. Prerequisites: A person with the same name, phone and email does not already exist in the app, otherwise it will be considered as a duplicate.

     2. Test case: `add n/Mark Tay p/91238492 e/marktay@example.com a/markbuilding` <br>
        Expected: A person with the name "Mark Tay", phone "91238492", email "marktay@example.com", address "markbuilding", is added.
-Details of the added person shown in the status message and the detailed person display. <br><br>
+Details of the added person shown in the status message and the detailed person display.

     3. Test case: `add n/James Ho p/22224444 e/jamesho@example.com a/123, Clementi Rd, 1234665 c/01-01-2020 m/Avid hiker t/friend t/colleague` <br>
        Expected: A person with the name "James Ho", phone "22224444", email "jamesho@example.com", address "123, Clementi Rd, 1234665", contacted date "01-01-2020", memo "Avid hiker", tags "friend" "colleague", is added.
-Details of the added person shown in the status message and the detailed person display. <br><br>
+Details of the added person shown in the status message and the detailed person display.

     4. Other incorrect add commands to try: `add`, `add hello`, `add p/123 e/123@example.com a/123` (missing name) <br>
        Expected: Invalid command message displaying the format for proper command usage.
-The text in the command box will also turn red. <br><br>
+The text in the command box will also turn red.

     5. Note:
        - Name, phone, email and address are compulsory attributes that must be specified when using the add command.